 - Sore throat or cough

 - Sprains caused by minor accidents and falls

 - A need for support around substance use treatment such as Opioid Agonist Therapy, or safer pharmaceutical alternatives to street drugs.

-As this clinic develops, interested medical staff from across Northern Health will have an opportunity to work at the clinic.
+Interested medical staff from across Northern Health will have an opportunity to work at the clinic.

 For physicians, there will be a blended funding model (fee-for-service and standard hourly rates).
 Nurse practitioners will be paid salary.

-Training and the Electronic Medical Record
+Training and the Electronic Medical Record (EMR)

 Patient charting will be done in an electronic medical record and training will be provided.

-Yes, training and orientation will be provided before your first shift
+Yes, training and orientation will be provided before your first shift.

 Yes, we are working with the Northern Health Indigenous Health department to develop training for our providers and staff.